U.S. court backs landmark Obama internet equal-access rules

 South Dakota Republican John Thune, who chairs the Senate Commerce Committee, said the decision upholds FCC restrictions "designed for the monopoly-telephone era."
 He said the Republican-led Congress needs to step in to overturn a decision that results in "a highly political agency micromanaging the internet ecosystem."

-Net neutrality is a major issue for broadband providers like Verizon Communications Inc, Comcast Corp and AT&T, which fear the rules may make it harder to manage internet traffic and make investment to provide additional capacity less likely.
+Net neutrality is a major issue for broadband providers like Verizon Communications Inc (VZ.N), Comcast Corp (CMCSA.O) and AT&T (T.N), which fear the rules may make it harder to manage internet traffic and make investment to provide additional capacity less likely.

 Verizon said it backs an open internet but urged Congress to approve "reasonable, bipartisan legislation that would provide a stable framework for continued investment and innovation."

-The decision was a victory for content providers like Netflix and Yelp Inc, which have worried that access to customers could be limited without net neutrality.
+The decision was a victory for content providers like Netflix and Yelp Inc (YELP.N), which have worried that access to customers could be limited without net neutrality.

 The ruling boosted the FCC in its bid to complete action on major internet privacy rules applying to internet providers before the end of the year.
 Internet service providers have expressed growing frustration at proposed FCC regulatory mandates, including new privacy rules and a proposal to open up pay-TV set top boxes to new competitors.